Niltonsf/nlw-heat/README.md

-This is a project for NLW Heat Weekend
+This is a project for NLW Heat Weeked, this is the backend development in Node Js

 ### .env
 GITHUB_CLIENT_SECRET=